 If you want the children to burn off some energy but it just wont stop raining head to the local swimming pool.
 A trip to the pool will give the children a couple of hours of exercise and plenty of fun!
 Warm up with a mug of Miles Heavenly Hot Chocolate afterwards – how do you top yours?!

 Go back in time

-Spend a rainy day undercover at a museum.
+Spend a rainy day undercover at a museum – make sure you check opening times; you may be required to book tickets and ensure you are following social distancing guidelines.
 With Somerset museum, M Shed, The Fashion Museum Bath, Tate St Ives and many other museums in the South West there are plenty to choose from.
 Most are reasonably priced and some just ask for donations, so a museum visit doesn’t have to cost you a fortune.

 A rainy day is a brilliant excuse to have a movie marathon!
 Turn the lounge into a cinema for the day with buckets of popcorn, plenty of cosy blankets and of course gallons of tea!
 You could even bring out fruit kebabs with hot chocolate cheesecake dip to tuck into while you're watching the film too!

 Encourage your children to use rainy days to make a scrapbook about their summer holidays.
 They could take photographs on your days out, draw pictures of things they have seen and write down the things they most enjoyed doing.
 When term starts the children can take their scrapbook into school and show their class what they’ve been up to!

 Set up an at home ball pool, build a secret den or create indoor obsticle course.
 There will be as much fun and excitement in the creating as there will in the playing afterwards!

 If a rainy day leaves you stuck indoors all day why not head to the local library, you can go for free and spend as long as you want there – and read as many books as you want too.
 Take a flask of Miles with you and get lost in another world or adventure.